NHS Hearing Aids

-How do you receive hearing aids on the NHS?
+How do you receive free hearing aids on the NHS?

 Anyone that is eligible to care on the NHS can receive free hearing aids.
 You first need to make an appointment with your GP who will discuss your hearing concerns, check your ears for any medical problems or wax build-up and will ask you questions related to your hearing.

 If they detect a need for a hearing aid, your GP will refer you to a hearing specialist, who will fit and supply you with a free digital hearing aid and give you all the relevant advice you need.

 The hearing specialist that you go to see following your referral could be your local NHS service, which may operate at the local hospital itself or a clinic location.
 It could also be a high street hearing aid chain such as Scrivens, Specsavers, Amplifon or Boots.

 During this appointment, the hearing specialist will give you a hearing test, ask you some background questions, discuss your results with you and finally will help you select your digital hearing aids.
 For more information on hearing aids available, read our types of hearing aids page.

 NHS hearing aids versus private hearing aids

 We have collated information on the advantages and disadvantages of getting hearing aids on the NHS versus privately.
 This has been gathered from customer opinion surveys carried out by Which?